 “WAP,” an acronym for an explicit phrase, was a 2020 release by Cardi B and Megan Thee Stallion.
 The song was a topic of cultural discussion due to its explicit lyrics, and drew frequent rebukes from conservative commentators.

-The error quickly went viral on social media, with critics accusing Ingraham of an inability to distinguish between black female entertainers.
-CNN political commentator Bakari Sellers was among those who commented on the incident.
+The error quickly went viral on social media, with critics accusing Ingraham of an inability to distinguish between Black female entertainers.

 Despite the correction, Ingraham proceeded with her interview with Moreno, focusing on the implications of Minaj’s support for Trump.
 Moreno suggested that Minaj’s endorsement defies stereotypes about Trump supporters.

-At the Treasury Department event, Minaj joined Trump to promote the Trump Accounts program.
-The rapper addressed criticism of her conservative stance, asserting it did not deter her.
-“It actually motivates me to support him more,” Minaj stated.
+At the Treasury Department event, Minaj addressed criticism of her conservative stance, asserting it did not deter her and that opposition only strengthened her resolve.

 Minaj’s affiliation with Trump and conservative politics marks a significant shift.
 Her attendance at the event represents one of the most high-profile celebrity endorsements Trump has received.
 Celebrity political endorsements have long been a part of American politics, but their influence over fans is often debated.